The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 As you can see, it’s exactly the same as COUNTIF but with additional critera_range(s) and conditions.
 You can add as many as you’d like.
 Let’s take a look at an example to see how it works.

-In the below example, we need to see if the people in the data set have brown eyes, brown hair, and tested positive for a genetic condition.
+In the below example, we need to see if the people in the data set have brown eyes and brown hair and tested positive for a genetic condition.

 We used a COUNTIFS formula with multiple criteria to check against each requirement to return a result of 1.